louismonteiro/Phrase2Post/README.md

 ## Description

-This is an automation end-to-end that will get songs lyrics from the website https://www.letras.mus.br/ and generate images posts for instagram.
+This is an automation that will get songs lyrics from the website https://vagalume.com.br and generate square images (for facebook or instagram).